Ever wondered why it takes the barman twice as long to come back with a pint of Guinness as, say, a regular draft beer?

 “Every Guinness is supposed to be poured into a specially crafted tulip glass.
 But that glass is designed to manipulate the bubbles in the beer to turn the pour into a performance, making you wait longer than you need to,” he explains.

 “Most beers are carbonated using carbon dioxide, but Guinness bubbles are filled with nitrogen.
-This is what gives the stout that iconic silky texture in your mouth and distinctive creamy head resting above the dark beer.
+This is what gives the stout its iconic silky texture in your mouth and its distinctive creamy head resting atop the dark beer.

 "When you look closely at a Guinness while it's settling, the bubbles are actually falling instead of rising.”

-Lee and his team of scientists set about discovering why the bubbles sink, compared to beers that have bigger carbon-dioxide bubbles that will go up no matter what.
+Lee and his team of scientists set about discovering why the bubbles sink, unlike in beers with larger carbon dioxide bubbles that rise no matter what.

-The group discovered that the sinking bubbles are more to do with the shape of the glass used.
-As the bubbles go up, they are moving away from the sloping walls and leaving behind the stout which is denser than the light bubbles.
+The group discovered that the sinking bubbles are more related to the shape of the glass used.
+As the bubbles rise, they move away from the sloping walls, leaving behind the stout, which is denser than the light bubbles.

 The narrator of the video below also explains that the laborious pour process involved with executing the perfect pint has become as synonymous with the product as the alcoholic beverage itself.